 From the beginning of January 2020, the authorisation process will be handled electronically via the EHP survey and application platform and will basically consist of five steps.
 Details on the authorisation process are included in the documents presented at the information events for portfolio managers and trustees.

 FINMA authorises these financial institutions and is responsible for enforcement.
-Ongoing supervision of PMs, trustees and trade assayers will be performed by one or more supervisory organisations (SO) authorised and supervised by FINMA.
-In the context of supervising these institutions, the SO will also take on responsibility for supervising compliance with the obligations laid down in the FinIA and FinSA, as well as compliance with AMLA rules, a responsibility which previously rested with the self-regulatory organisations (SROs) as defined in the Anti-Money Laundering Act.
+Ongoing supervision of PMs and trustees will be performed by one or more supervisory organisations (SOs) authorised and supervised by FINMA.
+In the context of supervising these institutions, the SOs will also take on responsibility for supervising compliance with the obligations laid down in FinIA and FinSA, as well as compliance with AMLA rules, a responsibility which previously rested with the self-regulatory organisations (SROs) as defined in the Anti-Money Laundering Act.

 FinSA contains code of conduct provisions with which financial service providers must comply vis-à-vis their clients.
 It also makes provision for prospectus duties and requires an easily understandable key information document for financial instruments.
 With the introduction of FinSA, FINMA will also approve the registration body which manages the register of advisers, as defined in FinSA, and the reviewing body for prospectuses.